libis/rdm-integration/context/globus_options_problem.md

 - `connect.component.html`, `download.component.html` — selected path shown
   as plain text under the tree

+## Globus uploads and the file status afterwards

+Globus gives only a `last_modified` timestamp as the remote hash, and that can never be recomputed from the stored file.
+When a transfer starts, the source timestamp of every transferred file is recorded in Redis under `globus transfer <pid> -> <file id>` for `LockMaxDuration`.
+The next rehash job consumes it once and stores it as the file's `last_modified` hash, keyed to the Dataverse checksum, so the file shows as equal until either side changes.
+Files that reach Dataverse another way keep the previous behaviour and show as updated.

+A polled compare (`api/common/compare`) queues the rehash job itself when no job holds the dataset lock.
+Before, only the connect page's compare did, and a page that arrived at the compare view through polling alone spun on Updating with nothing in the log.

 ## Investigating future regressions

 When the picker misbehaves on a new endpoint: